joshuacarmack/tricitiesmesh/content/docs/getting-started/mqtt/_index.md

 Please note that if you do not enable 'Ok to MQTT' or opt to enable 'Ingore MQTT', messages sent by you or heard through you will not be passed along.
 This could break the mesh longer term if you are covering alot of area.

+If you have questions please reach out to info@iowamesh.net